SteveBarnett/Remixing/doing/_posts/2022-11-05-leave-everything-as-it-is.md

 ---
 title: Leave everything as it is, in its place.
-tags: experience buddhism mindfulness slowness
+tags: experience buddhism mindfulness waking-up
 ---